-Adjusted funds flow from operations, free funds flow, net debt and net debt to adjusted funds flow from operations are capital management measures that may not be comparable to similar financial measures presented by other companies.
-These measures should not be considered in isolation or construed as alternatives to their most directly comparable measures in the Financial Statements or other measures of financial performance calculated in accordance with IFRS.
+Adjusted funds flow from operations, free funds flow, free cash flow, net debt, and net debt to adjusted funds flow from operations are capital management measures that may not be comparable to similar financial measures presented by other companies.
+These measures should not be considered in isolation or construed as alternatives to their most directly comparable measure disclosed in the Financial Statements or other measures of financial performance calculated in accordance with IFRS.
 See the headings "Non-GAAP and other financial measures" in the Company's MD&A, available on SEDAR+ at www.sedarplus.ca and incorporated by reference into this presentation, for a detailed analysis, calculation and reconciliation of these capital management measures.
 The most directly comparable financial measure to each of these capital management measures disclosed in the Financial Statements is cash flow from operating activities.